wikimedia/labs-tools-stewardbots/README.md

 Authors
 -------

-Current and former stewards, see attribution in each file respectivly.
+Current and former stewards, see attribution in each file respectively.